qrvey/partner-portal/website/versioned_docs/version-5.3/aws/deploying-qrvey-enterprise-aws.md

 <a href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateURL=https://qrvey-autodeployapp.s3.amazonaws.com/autodeployappCloudformation-enterprise-5.3.json&stackName=Qrvey-Deployment-Manager"> <strong> this URL  </strong> </a> in your browser window.
 This will take you to Cloudformation's quick create page.
 Enter values for the following parameters and click on **Create Stack**. <br>

   a.
 Stack name - name this Cloudformation stack. <br>
   b.
 SubnetID - pick all public subnets in your VPC.
-We recommend having 1 Subnet per Availability Zone (AZ) for your region.<br>
+We require having 1 Subnet per Availability Zone (AZ) for your region.<br>
   c.
 VPC ID - pick the VpcID that matches the subnets.<br>
   d.
 WebAppInboundIPrange - IP address that will be added to the security group used by the deployment app.
 To make it available from any browser, you can use “0.0.0.0/0” or you can insert an IP address or range.